 Eat more beans!

 As you might know, beans are considered super healthy powerhouses in our diet.
 Especially on a vegan diet, they are a fantastic source of protein.
 Thats why I usually try to sneak in more of them onto a plate.
 The best sneaky way is the way that people love – Burgers!
 This is why i came up with the recipe of the Mexican style black bean burger.

 Building a burger on whole foods nowadays is really easy.
 You just need a mass of carbs and protein and combine it with a binding agent.
 You can find all those components in whole foods obviously and don‘t need to rely on additives.
 For our purpose, ground flax seed does the trick here pretty well.
 Alternatively you can also try it with ground chia or a mix of both.
 Just add the seeds into a coffee mill or blender and process them for a couple of seconds on high speed.
+M

 With just the mass of beans, rice and mushrooms, you still got plenty of room to choose how the burger is going to taste.
-Since black beans are a very typical food for middle and South American dishes, I decided to go for a Mexican style seasoning.
+Considering that black beans are a very typical food for middle and South American dishes, I decided to go for a Mexican style seasoning.
 For the patty itself I decided to use tons of cilantro/coriander, cocoa, cumin and a tiny dash of star-anise.

 Make it your own

 As usual, I don‘t intent my recipes to be followed gram by gram.
 That’s why I want to encourage you to go make your own.
 You can start off by blending the mass and figuring out what a good texture is.
-Once you got that going, you can transfer this knowledge to other ingredients as well.
+After you got that going, you can transfer this knowledge to other ingredients as well.
 Use oats or quinoa instead of rice.
 Swap black beans for lentils, chickpeas and more.
 Don‘t like mushrooms?
 Skip them or replace them.

 With little to no effort, you could make this a burger Indian style, Japanese,Mediterranean… Find the spice combination you like and create your own personal experience.